The pros and cons of menstrual cups

 A menstrual cup does not produce any waste in the form of single-use, disposable packaging.
 So, switching to reusable menstrual hygiene products is a step in the right direction for the environment.

-Every little helps, and by using a menstrual cup, you could save 528 tampons/sanitary pads in 2 years.
+Every little action helps, and by using a menstrual cup, you could save 528 tampons/sanitary pads in 2 years.

 With the AllMatters cup, the cup is packaged in a minimal box made of recyclable carton.
 Also, all instructions and directions are printed directly onto the carton, keeping waste to a minimum.

 Want to read more about the environmental impact of tampons and sanitary pads?
-Check out our page here.
+Check out our impact page here.

 Pro: Don’t splash your cash